scottstanie/scottstanie.github.io/_posts/articles/2015-04-27-tree-algorithms.md

                 self.swap_nodes(idx, min_idx)
             idx = min_idx

-With these opearations to maintain the heap structure, implementing a priority queue is straightforward.
+With these operations to maintain the heap structure, implementing a priority queue is straightforward.

 ## Binary search trees